Navigating

 organizations and major Internet sources.

-* The Parent Network for the
+* The Parent Network for the Post-Institutionalized

-Post-Institutionalized Child (PNPIC) is an effective volunteer
+Child (PNPIC) is an effective volunteer organization that runs

-organization that runs numerous workshops and conferences all
+numerous workshops and conferences all over the country, publishes

-over the country, publishes a very informative, high quality and
+a very informative, high quality and honest newsletter called

-honest newsletter called "The Post" (P. O. Box 613,
+"The Post" (P. O. Box 613, Meadow Lands, PA 15347),

-Meadow Lands, PA 15347), and many brochures, keeps an enlightening
+and many brochures, keeps an enlightening website on the Internet

-website on the Internet (PNPIC.org), directs efforts of professionals
+(PNPIC.org), directs efforts of professionals and parents alike

-well-being (to know more, contact PNPIC at PNPIC@aol.com).
+more, contact PNPIC at PNPIC@aol.com).

 * The Family for Russian and